w3c-fedid/FedCM/src/drafts/delegation_oriented_api.md

 enables the recovery mechanism for a user to sign in to their existing account on RP in a few important situations:

- 1. A browser that implements WebID but does not have access to the original certificate database (e.g., a fresh install).
+ 1. A browser that implements FedCM but does not have access to the original certificate database (e.g., a fresh install).
 This mediated recovery maintains IDP blindness.
- 2. A browser or agent (e.g., a mobile app) that does not implement WebID protocol and OAuth flows are needed.
+ 2. A browser or agent (e.g., a mobile app) that does not implement FedCM protocol and OAuth flows are needed.
 Here the recovery code may be passed by the RP to the IDP which can authenticate the user and generate a regular JWT token.
 Notice that here **IDP gets unblinded** as it learns about the user